 Our Codebook is also provided annually to our First Tier, Downstream, and Related Entities (FDRs) and vendors.
-While every aspect of the Codebook may not be applicable to our FDRs and vendors, it is important to our Company that we clearly communicate we conduct our business in an ethical manner, and we expect any business conducted on our behalf will be conducted in this same manner.
-We also expect FDRs and vendors to report issues regarding the work they do for Blue Cross and Blue Shield of Alabama as well as to participate in any investigation regarding activities that have been performed on our behalf.
+While every aspect of the Codebook may not be applicable to our FDRs and vendors, it is important to our Company that we clearly communicate the requirement to conduct our business in an ethical manner, and we expect any business conducted on our behalf will be done in accordance with our values.
+We also expect FDRs and vendors to report issues regarding the work they do for Blue Cross and Blue Shield of Alabama as well as to participate in any investigation regarding activities that have been performed on our behalf that may have legal or ethical implications.

-FDRs and vendors, as well as any workforce member employed with an FDR or vendor, may contact Blue Cross and Blue Shield of Alabama regarding concerns or questions using any of the avenues outlined in this document.
+FDRs and vendors, as well as any workforce member employed with an FDR or vendor, may contact Blue Cross and Blue Shield of Alabama regarding concerns or questions using any of the avenues outlined in the Codebook.